1. Knowledge Base

 Steps

-3. Add the Text Formula Field to the Details Page
+4. Add the Text Formula Field to a details page.

-The easiest way to do that without maintaining two separate number fields is to use a text formula field that simply references your existing Order Number field.
-You can read more about adding text formula fields here.
+The easiest way to do this without maintaining two separate number fields is to use a text formula field that simply references the existing Order Number field.

-The 'font include' is added with CSS that you'll add right into the API & Code section of the Builder.
-In order for this to work in your app, you'll need to find your text formula field's ID number.
+The "font include" is added with CSS that you'll add directly into the API & Code section in the Builder.
+In order for this to work in your app, you'll need to find your text formula field key number.

-You can read more about using CSS with your app here.
+Tip: You can learn more about using CSS with your app here.

-Once you have your field ID, you can copy the code below and paste it into your own app's CSS tab making sure you update the field ID values.
+Once we have the field key, you can copy the code below and paste it into your own app's CSS tab making sure you update the field key values.
 Note that you can also add this to your own custom stylesheet if you're embedding the app into another website.

 @font-face